 Burlington estate planning attorneys can provide you with assistance with the process of planning ahead in case something happens to you.
 Making an advanced plan for incapacity or for your passing is very important for people of all ages, not just for seniors, as there is no guarantee that you will stay healthy and live a long life.
 This can be especially important for parents of young children.
 While you may not want to think about what would happen if you are not able to raise your kids until adulthood, you need to make a plan for what will happen to your children if tragedy occurs.

-Unsworth LaPlante, PLC can assist you in making smart plans to ensure that your children will be provided for even if something happens to you.
+Unsworth LaPlante, PLLC can assist you in making smart plans to ensure that your children will be provided for even if something happens to you.
 We can guide you through the steps that you need to take to make an incapacity plan and a legacy plan if you are the parent of young children and we can help you to use the right legal tools to provide for and protect your kids no matter what the future holds.
 You should give us a call as soon as possible for assistance and advice.

 How to Pick a Legal Guardian for Your Children

 When selecting a legal guardian for your children, one of the first things to decide is whether you want a separate physical and legal guardian or whether you want to put the same person in charge of providing care for your son or daughter and managing an inheritance that you provide.

 You can take advanced estate planning steps to ensure your child’s inheritance is protected and used for appropriate purposes — such as creating a trust and naming someone you can count on to serve as the trustee — and taking these steps can provide you with much more control over what happens to assets you leave to your child.
 What you don’t want to do is to just directly leave money to a child in your will, as this could result in the court appointing a guardian to manage those funds.